What is Retinoschisis?

 Who is at Risk for Retinoschisis?

-This disorder is age-related and seen more commonly in patients who are far sighted.
+This disorder is age-related and seen more commonly in patients who are far-sighted.
 As mentioned, retinoschisis is usually asymptomatic and discovered during routine eye exams.
+It is often seen using optical coherence tomography (OCT).

 Treatments for Retinoschisis